 Bath is a short drive from London and is an excellent candidate for a road trip.
 It is a small town with a population of about 80 thousand people, but once it was one of the largest in England.
-In Celtic and then Roman times Bath was famous for its hot springs.
-Today the Roman Baths and museum are the main attraction, as well as the Pump Room – a building nearby where visitors can try the waters from the spring, have a bite at the restaurant.
-These two buildings are considered historic and are located at the same square as the Bath Abbey.
+In Celtic and then Roman times, Bath was famous for its hot springs.
+Today the Roman Baths and museum are the main attraction, as well as the Pump Room – a building nearby where visitors can try the waters from the spring and have a bite at the restaurant.
+These two buildings are considered historical and are located at the same square as Bath Abbey.

-The exterior of these structures is yellow in color – signature sign of local Bath stone.
+The exterior of these structures is yellow – a signature sign of local Bath stone.
 It can be seen in architecture everywhere around the town.
-Short walk away tourists can find many more examples of beautiful architectural designs.
-Pulteney bridge, completed in 18 century across river Avon, is a wonderful example of Palladian style.
+A short walk away, tourists can find many more examples of beautiful architectural designs.
+The Pulteney bridge, completed in 18 century across the river Avon, is a beautiful example of the Palladian style.

-Exploring further may take one to the Circus – completely round Georgian building in three sections.
-Couple hundred yards to the West is the Royal Crescent also of Georgian style in architecture and also residential townhouses.
-Bath has always been popular with the Royals and local population returned the favor.
-Monument to Queen Victoria “erected with loyalty and love” by the women of Bath is a proof of that.
-Again it is a great town to visit on a day trip, Bath is only 90 miles from London and about 12 from Bristol.
+Exploring further may take one to the Circus – a completely round Georgian building in three sections.
+Couple hundred yards to the West is the Royal Crescent, also of Georgian style in architecture and also residential townhouses.
+Bath has always been popular with the Royals, and the local population returned the favor.
+The Monument to Queen Victoria “erected with loyalty and love” by the women of Bath is proof of that.
+Again it is a great town to visit on a day trip; Bath is only 90 miles from London and about 12 from Bristol.